Criminal Lawyer Gold Coast

-If you have been charged with a traffic offence, or criminal offence, it is imperative that you get the right advice at the earliest opportunity.
-Our Gold Coast Criminal Lawyers are always available to help guide you through the process.
+If you have been charged with a criminal offence or traffic offence, it is imperative that you get the right legal advice at the earliest opportunity from an experienced criminal lawyer.
+Our Gold Coast criminal law team are always available to help guide you through the process.
 You can call our 24/7 phone line at any time to get trusted advice and find out what you need to do next.

 Book online now

-If you have been charged with a traffic or driving offence and need advice on your rights and options, we are here to help you.
+If you have been charged with a traffic offence or dangerous driving offence and need advice on your rights and options, we are here to help you.

 We can assist with charges related to:

 - Driving under the influence of alcohol or drugs